zephyrproject-rtos/zephyr/doc/guides/coding_guidelines/index.rst

   LTS2 (2.6) to achieve and LTS2 that is ready for certification.

 Stage III
-  Revisit the coding guideline and based on experience from previous stages, refine/iterate on selected rules.
+  Revisit the coding guideline rules and based on experience from previous stages, refine/iterate on selected rules.
 This stage is to start after LTS2.

 Stage IV
    Expand enforcement to the wider codebase.
 Exceptions may be granted on some